thebarty/meteor-denormalized-views/README.md

 # Denormalized Views for Meteor
 *thebarty:denormalized-views*

-A toolkit that helps you to create "readonly" denormalized mongo-"views" (collections), which are especially useful for searchable UI-tables, or other read-heavy scenarios (*see "[Example Use-Case](#example-use-case)" for a quick overview*).
+A toolkit that helps you to create "readonly" denormalized mongo-"views" (collections), which are especially useful for searchable tables, or other read-heavy scenarios (*see "[Example Use-Case](#example-use-case)" for a quick overview*).

 The resulting "view"-collection can then be used with tools like ``aldeed:tabular``, or ``easy:search`` to display and search related data.